 - I think God is going to use you in the future to…

 - God has gifted you with a unique ability to…

-Bedtime Blessing Prayer: Select a special scripture to pray over your child each evening such as Numbers 6:24-26 as quoted on the card linked below.
-Consider printing on card stock and framing the verse to keep beside your child’s bed.
-Lay your hand gently on your child’s arm or shoulder while praying to reassure him/her with loving touch.
+Bedtime Blessing Prayer: Select a special Scripture to pray over your child each evening such as Numbers 6:24-26 as quoted on the card linked below.
+Consider printing it on card stock, frame it, and then keep it beside your child’s bed.
+Lay your hand gently on your child’s arm or shoulder while praying to reassure him or her with loving touch.